joelapsansky/credit-risk-analysis/README.md

 ![Resampling Class Report](/Images/resampling_class_report.png "Resampling Class Report")

 * The Easy Ensemble AdaBoost Classifier performed very well overall with a balanced accuracy score of 93% and a recall of 92%
-     - Its precision is still low at 9%, but far higher than the next best for the other 5 models (3%)
+     - Its precision was still low at 9%, but far higher than the next best for the other 5 models (3%)

 ![Ensemble Class Report](/Images/ensemble_screenshot.png "Ensemble Class Report")